jjxxs/websocket-ts/README.md

    - Buffer messages that are sent when the connection is re-established
 - Builder-class for easy initialization and configuration
 - High test-coverage and in-code documentation
-    - Enables you to easily modify the code if you are missing any features
+    - Enables you to easily modify and extend the code

 ## Installation
 In your project-root: